N-R-K/shellmarks/README.md

   return 0
 }

-complete -F _shmk_autocomp g  # for the cd function complete -F _shmk_autocomp d  # for the d alias, change it to fit your alias
+complete -F _shmk_autocomp g  # for the cd function, change 'g' if your function is named differently complete -F _shmk_autocomp d  # for the d alias, change it to fit your alias
 ```